 Which one?
 What was once a catchy little ditty (think Frank Sinatra) to hum to yourself is now an option on how you view inclusion.

-I read and hear often that schools are "doing inclusion", and I'm not really sure what that means.
+I read and hear often that schools are "doing inclusion", and I'm not really sure what they mean by that.

 Does it mean that children are...